Cash Management and Investment Policy

 McNeese State University has agreements with area banks for interest-bearing demand accounts so that all funds on deposit other than “clearing” accounts are invested.
 Interest rates on demand accounts may vary from bank to bank and in accordance with account activity.

 The University’s central cash account management allows efficient deposit, collection, transfer, and investment of funds.
-For its disbursement account, the University utilizes a zero-balance account with funds transferred monthly from interest-bearing account to cover all checks clearing for that month.
+For its disbursement account, the University utilizes a zero-balance account with funds transferred monthly from interest-bearing accounts to cover all checks clearing for that month.
 Transferring of funds electronically between accounts and banks has replaced checks for many large-dollar transactions in the University’s cash management system.

 Coordination of cash receipts and disbursements are a primary goal in effective management of short-term investments.
 Comptroller personnel are made aware of our investment objectives and the specific procedures required to fulfill them.